broadinstitute/seqr/deploy/ec2/README-ec2.md

 These instructions are sparse since there are multiple ways to create virtual machines on AWS.

 0. Create a new EC2 Virtual Machine from Community AMI `ami-8997afe0`.
-(Note that this AMI is only available in the US East region, `us-east-1`).
+(Note: you must set your region to `us-east-1` for this AMI to appear in search results).
 Use instance type `m3.medium`, or something more powerful.
 At this point, you should be able to log into the machine:
     `ssh -i /path/to/private/key root@url.of.machine`